 Restructuring & Insolvency

-Official Receiver v Maguire, a dispute arising over ownership of property subject to restraint orders made under the Proceeds of Crime Act 2002
+Official Receiver v Maguire – instructed by the Official Receiver in this dispute over ownership of property subject to restraint orders made under the Proceeds of Crime Act 2002.
+The issues concerned the probative weight of in civil proceedings of findings made in the Crown Court, and the principles for judicial recusal.

 Samuel regularly appears for and advises clients in claims for breaches of directors’ duties, winding-up and bankruptcy petitions, applications to set aside statutory demands, and administration extensions